avjewe/cdxdoc/tooltest.md

 ```
 #stderr substr.and.C,,duplicate,one
 ```
-says that the stderr output should contain both the word "duplicate" and the word "one", thus matching either "Column name 'one' is a duplicate" and "Duplicate column name : one".
+says that the stderr output should contain both the word "duplicate" and the word "one", thus matching either `Column name 'one' is a duplicate` and `Duplicate column name : one`.

 Remember that if you're using a `regex` matcher, you need to include `(s?)` in the pattern if you want a match to cross a line boundary.